See more details here.

 Dew Skin Tinted Moisturizer <— my daily lightweight tinted (EWG rating: 2)

 Like I said above, this is an important one as these products run all over our skin.
 I have tried every “natural” shampoo out there and they all left my fine hair a mess.
 My favorite non-toxic shampoo and conditioner are from Beautycounter.
 These work more like conventional products, but without all the chemicals.
 They leave my hair feeling soft and silky.
 They also offer a kid’s line (which is a top rated product in EWG!)

 Find non-toxic shampoo and conditioner HERE.
 (EWG rating:2)

 Lotion is one that I recommend swapping out first because we rub it over large areas of our body, increasing the chance of toxins entering our bloodstream.
 Here’s the thing.
 I do love coconut oil as a cheap, simple moisturizer but it doesn’t always absorb well and has gotten on my clothes.
-I’ve also felt more dry as it’s a very light moisturizer.
-Our skin thins as we age and I’ve found mine to require a high quality blend versus a single oil (like coconut or argan.)
+I’ve also felt drier as it’s a very light moisturizer.
+Our skin thins as we age and I’ve found mine to require a high-quality blend versus a single oil (like coconut or argan.)

 That said, I love THIS body oil.
 It’s made of a blend of 13 vitamin and antioxidant-rich botanical oils.
 It leaves my skin feeling soft and nourished, without feeling greasy or getting on my clothes.